honeycombio/beeline-go/README.md

 easier when instrumenting a Go app to send events to Honeycomb.
 The wrappers here will collect a handful of useful fields about HTTP requests and SQL calls in addition to establishing easy patterns to augment this data as your application runs.
-They are useful for applications handling HTTP requests or using the `sql` and `sqlx` packages.

-Sign up for a [Honeycomb trial](https://ui.honeycomb.io/signup) to obtain a Write Key before starting.
+Sign up for a [Honeycomb trial](https://ui.honeycomb.io/signup) to obtain a write key before starting.

 # Examples

-See the `examples` directory for working examples showing how each of the different wrappers is used.
+For each of the wrappers, there is more detailed documentation in that [wrapper](wrappers/)'s package, and fully functional examples in the [`examples`](examples/) directory for working examples showing how each of the different wrappers is used.

 # Installation